theblcl/Minimal-Phone-Guide/docs/hardware.md

 Temporary Fix: Instead of holding down the key, tap or double-tap (to lock) SHIFT or ALT before selecting the desired character

+### Period/Mic Button
+In the Minimal Keyboard settings, there is an option for the mic button to act as a dedicated period button

+### Disabling Autocorrect
+Some users may want to disable autocorrect if it is feeling too aggressive, and this can also be done in the Minimal Keyboard settings

 ### WASD Mode
 If you want to use WASD for a directional pad such as for games, you can double tap ALT then press SYM.
 You will notice a directional icon appear in your status bar at the top.
 To get out of this mode, press SYM once more.
 Note that when you are in this mode, your characters symbols on the keyboard will rearrange such as ALT+M will be an “=” instead of a “,”